Old Main

 • Letters of Reference; one from a healthcare provider.

 3. Application Review and Interview Decisions: Applications are reviewed throughout the admission cycle.
-Interviews begin in the fall and admission decisions are made until the class is filled.
+Admission visits begin in the fall and admission decisions are made until the class is filled.
 Applications must be completed before full admission into the program.
 Qualified candidates will be notified in writing if they are selected.
-An interview does not guarantee admission into the degree program.
+An admission visit does not guarantee admission into the degree program.
 Applications must be verified for full matriculation into the program.

 Next Steps for Admitted Students

-Once you are admitted to the program as an athletic training student, you must submit the following materials:
+Once you are admitted to the program as an athletic training student, you will submit the following materials:

-1. Signed Matriculation Agreement (provided with your admit letter)
+1. Signed Matriculation Agreement (provided with your Offer of Admission letter)

 3. Signed Technical Standards Form requiring physician signature.